Hamilton Cycles in Random Graphs: a bibliography: The random graphs and

 Given a coloring of the edges of a graph, there are other patterns that one can search for with respect to Hamilton cycles.
 For example Espig, Frieze and Krivelevich \cite{EFK} considered {\em zebraic} Hamilton cycles.
 Here the edges of $G_{n,p}$ are randomly colored black and white.
 A Hamilton cycle is zebraic if its edges alternate in color.
 They showed that the hitting time for the existence of a zebraic Hamilton cycle coincides with the hitting time for every vertex to be incident with an edge of both colors.
 They related this to the question of how many random edges must be added to a fixed perfect matching $M$ of $K_n$ so that there exists a Hamilton cycle $H$ that contains $M$.
 This turns out to coincide with the number of edges needed for minimum degree one.

 Suppose next that we have used $r$ colors to randomly color edges and we have a fixed pattern $\Pi$ of length $\ell$ in mind.
 We say that a Hamilton cycle with edges $e_1,e_2,...,e_n$ is $\Pi$-colored if $e_j$ has color $\Pi_{t}$, where $t=j\mod\ell$.
 It is shown by Anastos and Frieze \cite{AF} that w.h.p. the hitting time for the existence of a $\Pi$-colored Hamilton cycle coincides with the hitting time for every vertex to {\em fit} $\Pi$.
-We say that vertex $v$ fits $\Pi$ if there exists $1\leq j\leq \ell$ and edges $f_1,f_2$ incident with $v$ such that $f_1$ has color $\Pi_{j}$ and $f_2$ has color $\Pi_{j+1}$. \begin{Problem} Find thresholds for rainbow colored powers of Hamilton cycles or pattern colored Hamilton cycles. \end{Problem} In problems \ref{P9} and \ref{PC1} we have assumed that colors are chosen uniformly. \begin{Problem} Modify problems \ref{P9} and \ref{PC1} by assuming that color $c$ is chosen with probability $p_c$, for $c\in C$, the set of available colors. \end{Problem}
+We say that vertex $v$ fits $\Pi$ if there exists $1\leq j\leq \ell$ and edges $f_1,f_2$ incident with $v$ such that $f_1$ has color $\Pi_{j}$ and $f_2$ has color $\Pi_{j+1}$. \begin{Problem} Find precise thresholds for rainbow colored powers of Hamilton cycles or pattern colored Hamilton cycles. \end{Problem} Bell and Frieze \cite{BellFrieze} established these thresholds up to a constant factor.